-- a. enrich/clear deficiencies in the Major or Minor - b. meet the Computing requirement (EDPY 202 recommended) - meet the English requirement C. - develop an additional area of expertise d.
+- a. enrich/clear deficiencies in the Major or Minor - meet the Computing requirement (EDIT 202 and EDSE 478 recommended) - c. meet the English requirement - develop an additional area of expertise

 Note: All courses in the Introductory and Advanced Professional Terms are integrated and must be taken concurrently.